Pathwise Optimal Control and Rough Fractional Hamilton-Jacobi-Bellman Equations for Rough-Fractional Dynamics: Recovering the non-degeneracy of the control problem

-allows us to recover that the running cost functional satisfies \ref{coercivity_condition}. \begin{remark} Let's now consider the scenario where $p \in (2, 3]$ and informally select $\alpha = 1^-$.
-Consequently, we observe that $\lfloor p \rfloor (p + 1) > 6 > \kappa$.
-This implies that the exponent of $u$ involved in the running cost functional can be aligned with the one specified in section 3.2 of \cite{allan2020pathwise}. \end{remark} To keep into account the newly introduced fractional derivative we will now modify \eqref{control_process} to
+\begin{remark} Consider now the case $p \in (2,3]$ and formally take $\alpha = 1^-$.
+In this setting we have $\lfloor p \rfloor (p+1) > 6 > \kappa$, which shows that the exponent of $u$ appearing in the running cost functional can be matched with the one used in Section~3.2 of \cite{allan2020pathwise}. \end{remark}

+From this point onward, and in order to streamline the notation, we redefine the cost functional $J$ so that it already incorporates the contribution of $\tilde{J}$ through a redefinition of $f$.

+Before writing down explicitly the new cost functional and proceeding to the proof of local boundedness of the value functional, we make the following observation.
+If $\alpha < 1$, it is well known that the fractional integral is not a local operator.
+Hence, in order to obtain the value of $\gamma \in AC^{\alpha}([0,T], \mathbb{R}^k)$ at a point $t \in [0,T]$, it is necessary to provide the full path of its fractional derivative.
+Analogously, when extending one path $\gamma$ defined on $[0, r]$ to a path $\tilde{\gamma}$ defined on $[0, z]$ by using the fractional derivative one must know the values of fractional derivative of the former path up to the concatenation point.
+This justifies the choice to introduce the path $\nu^{r, \gamma, z, u}: [0, z] \rightarrow \mathbb{R}^k$ to denote the unique path that agrees with $\gamma$ up to $r$ and has fractional derivative $u$ from time $r$ to $z \leq T$.
+From this characterization, $\nu^{r, \gamma, z, u}$ satisfies the integral equation